Semaphore collects XML test reports and uses them to provide insight into your pipelines.

 global_job_config: epilogue: always: commands: - '[[ -f report.xml ]] && test-results publish report.xml'

 test-results tool is part of Semaphore's Toolbox

-and it is available in every Semaphore job.
+and it is available for every Semaphore job.

 If you are running tests inside of a Docker container, see how to use test-results CLI with Docker to extract and publish the result file.

-Step 3 — Collect and Merge all XML results in a pipeline#
+Step 3 — Collect and Merge all XML results for a pipeline#

 Finally, to collect and merge XML reports from all jobs in a pipeline, add the following snippet to your pipeline YAML file: